LucBonc/RFM2gNoPollingConfigurations_Trees/README.md

 The three_host folder contains Configurations and trees  for the Scenario A:<br>
 <p>
-"<b>ONE master synchronized by adlink 2020 adc and TWO slaves synchronized by Rfm<b>"
+"<b>ONE master synchronized by adlink 2020 adc and TWO slaves synchronized by Rfm</b>"
 </p>
 <br>
 The StateMachines for master and slaves are the same and showed in figure <br>